Canyon High School (New Braunfels, Texas)

-Canyon High School is a public high school located in New Braunfels, Texas, United States and classified as a 5A high school by the University Interscholastic League (UIL).
+Canyon High School is a public high school located in New Braunfels, Texas, United States, and classified as a 6A high school by the University Interscholastic League (UIL).
 It is part of Comal ISD and is one of the five high schools in the entire district.
 Canyon High School is zoned for students who live primarily in the southeastern Comal County area, including portions of New Braunfels as well as Garden Ridge, and portions of Schertz.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+It is fed by Church Hill Middle School and Canyon Middle school.

 Athletics

 The Canyon Cougars compete in the following sports: